 Inspired by the regional cuisine of France and Spain where Pablo Picasso spent much of his life, Executive Chef Julian Serrano has produced a thoughtful, innovative menu for diners to enjoy.
 Guests can also choose from a vast private cellar boasting 1,500 wines from every major region in the world.

 Surrounded by a collection of Picasso’s original paintings and charming ceramics, the restaurant offers a truly one-of-a-kind dining experience.
 The added charm of an outdoor patio area, from which diners can watch the iconic Bellagio Fountain show adds another dimension to this stunning venue.

-Awarded the AAA Five Diamond award and holding two Michelin stars, Picasso is a vibrant restaurant guaranteed to stimulate the senses.
+Awarded the AAA Five Diamond award, Picasso is a vibrant restaurant guaranteed to stimulate the senses.

 Offering a mix of hot and cold dishes, sushi, and tempura, Chef Nobu Matsuhisa presents a traditional Japanese style of cooking infused with bold South American and Western flavors.
 Diners can also indulge in the restaurant’s exclusive truffle tasting experience and imported A5 Japanese Wagyu Banquet prepared on Teppanyaki tables.

 The David Rockwell designed décor blends bamboo and a hand-layered river rock wall with earthy, neutral tones to create a relaxed and natural environment.
 With the added bonus of offsite dining and catering options, you can enjoy Nobu’s award-winning menu from the comfort and privacy of your hotel suite.

 [See also: Nobu Hotel Ibiza Bay, Spain